mantisec/terraform-provider-umbrella/internal/provider/docs/resources/cnames.md

 ---
 page_title: "umbrella_cnames Resource - cnames"
 description: |-
-  Add the cname information for the service providers console.
+  Update the cname information for the service providers console.
 ---

 # umbrella_cnames (Resource)

-Add the cname information for the service providers console.
+Update the cname information for the service providers console.

 ## Example Usage